aspithost/FakeInternetMovieDatabase/README.md

 I use TailwindCSS as my CSS library.
 Considered a low-level framework, there aren't many fancy presets that abstract away the actual CSS logic: it mostly allows me to just write inline utility classes.
 It's also the CSS framework I'm mostly comfortable at the moment, so it was primarily a quality-of life- & time consideration.
 It also helps that Tailwind automatically removes all unused CSS for production builds.
 Using it as a PostCSS plugin makes it easy to integrate with Vite.js and its Rollup build tool.

+### Serve
+I use Serve to run the production build in my local environment.

 <br>